vanakenm/blog-11ty/src/posts/2022-08-02-a-simple-autonomy-test.md

 ## Story

 A middle manager at a company I was discussing with was explaining their intentions regarding their team.
-Among other objectives was to increase the automation in the build pipeline and to get the team on some kind of task tracking tool.
+Among other objectives was to increase coaching done by senior people in the team and to get the team on some kind of task tracking tool.

-They went with those proposals to their boss, that approved the automation part but wanted to wait for the task tracking part, to the middle manager desmise - the two proposals were complementary and it's not like one was going to prevent the other to happen.
+They went with those proposals to their boss, that approved the coaching part but wanted to wait for the task tracking part, to the middle manager desmise - the two proposals were complementary and it's not like one was going to prevent the other to happen.

 I asked "Why didn't you do it anywway - it's your team, and it looks like it makes sense".
 I generally try to get my management support, but some decisions can just be taken with the team, even without top management official approval.